 If you don’t have children or don’t plan to pay for their college, you can immediately move past this step onto the next.
 However, if you have kids or plan to in the future, it would be a good idea to strongly consider saving for college.
 Starting your children off in life debt-free is a great way to set them up for success.

 Cons of Baby Step 5

 The most frequent questions related to this baby step are around if your children do not go to college or if they take advantage of the situation.
-We’ve all known someone who was forced into going to college and did not take it seriously and dropped out.
+We’ve all known someone who was forced into going to college, did not take it seriously, and dropped out.

-Some will say if you raise your kids right then, you won’t have to worry about anything.
-Unfortunately, this type of advice usually comes from people that haven’t had college-aged children.
+Some will say if you raise your kids right, you won’t have to worry about anything.
+Unfortunately, this advice usually comes from people who haven’t had college-aged children.
 The reality is that every kid is different, and not everyone is a good fit for college.
 For example, going into the trades is a great way to make a living without college.

 Dave Ramsey Baby Step 6: Pay Off Your Home Early

 Paying off your home early may be the most controversial baby step.
-There is a wide-ranging debate about becoming mortgage-free early in the personal finance space.
+There is a wide-ranging debate in personal finance about becoming mortgage-free early.

 Most people that have paid off their mortgage say it’s one of the best decisions they’ve ever made.
 Others argue the downsides associated with the opportunity cost of paying down a low-interest rate mortgage instead of investing that money in an asset with a higher return.

 Both sides have valid arguments.
 It’s what makes personal finance personal.
 Unfortunately, after likely moving quickly through baby steps 4 and 5, this one will probably take a while.
 Even if your mortgage debt is only $100,000, it will take more than $3,000 a year for three years to pay it off.